toneflix/laravel-approvable-notifications/README.md

 <!-- ![GitHub Actions](https://github.com/toneflix/laravel-approvable-notifications/actions/workflows/main.yml/badge.svg) -->

-Approvable Notifications handles the missing aspects of the Laravel notification system, the ability for users to interact with database notifications.
+Approvable Notifications and to your project and handles the missing features of the Laravel notification system, the ability for users to interact with database notifications.

 ## Use Cases

 1. Friend Requests
 2. Access Requests
+3. Anything that requires a third party user to approve or reject.

 ## Installation